eshaanworks07-lgtm/E-Commerce-Sales-Delivery-Analysis/README.md

 Key Insights

-1. Revenue grew quite a lot during 2017.
-It went from around 63.7K in January 2017 to around 565K in November 2017.
+1. Revenue grew quite a lot during 2017, Reaching it highest in November 2017.
 After that, revenue stayed relatively high but fluctuated through 2018 instead of continuing to grow steadily.

 2. Around 8.02% of delivered orders were late.
 Late orders also made up around 8.7% of the total order value, so their share of revenue was slightly higher than their share of orders.